see it clearly

 • The high tannin content of dates allows for their use in many traditional medicines; they have a natural cleansing and astringent power and can be used for everything from sore throats to colds and fever.

-• The sap of the date palm tree may be used to make special syrup that adds sweetness to foods and recipes.
+• The sap of the Date Palm tree may be used to make a special syrup that adds sweetness to foods and recipes.

-• The wood of date palm trees is very light and can be used for crafts as well as making things such as decorative structures (posts, railings, etc.) to actual infrastructures such as bridges.
-It is easy to carry and cut and withstands weather well, although it's not the most durable of woods.
+• The wood of Date Palm trees is very light and can be used for crafts as well as making things such as decorative structures (posts, railings, etc.) to actual infrastructures such as bridges.
+The wood is easy to carry and cut and withstands weather well, although it's not the most durable of woods.
 Extra wood may also be burned for fuel.

-Coconuts and dates are the two most common answers to the question "which two fruits grow on palm trees?"
-Other types of palm fruits grown on other types of palm trees are, in fact, edible, and some have multiple uses, but no two are as popular or as widespread as coconuts and dates and no two have made their way so successfully into our daily culture with such wide-spread methods of use.
+Other types of Palm fruits grown on other types of Palm trees are, in fact, edible, and some have multiple uses, but no two are as popular or as widespread as coconuts and dates.
+No other palm fruits their way so successfully into the daily culture or seen such wide-spread methods of use.